mozilla/shield-studies-addon-utils/README.md

 [`browser.study` API documentation](./webExtensionApis/study/api.md)

-#### Data processing pipelines
+#### Supported telemetry pipelines

-Depending on which data processing pipeline the study add-on is configured to use, the pings end up in different destinations:
+Depending on which telemetry pipeline is used, the pings end up in different destinations:

 * `shield` - The pings end up in the `shield-study` and `shield-study-addon` Telemetry buckets for instant access to submitted payloads via [STMO](https://sql.telemetry.mozilla.org/).
 * `pioneer` - The pings are encrypted and end up in the Pioneer processing pipeline.
-* TODO: `custom-telemetry-events` - The pings end up in the ordinary destination for custom telemetry events (Not Yet Implemented)
+* TODO: `event-telemetry` - The pings end up in the ordinary destination for event telemetry (Not Yet Implemented)

 ### `browser.studyDebug.*`

 [`browser.studyDebug` API documentation](./webExtensionApis/study/api.md)

-Tools for writing tests, getting and resetting StudyUtils internals.
+Used by the project-internal tests only.

 ## Engineering your own study add-on